-In common with feminist scholars (Ahmed, 2004; Pedwell, 2014), I approach empathy as a thoroughly social relation, giving the impression of closeness while serving to differentiate and distance.
-For Ahmed, empathy often appears as the desire to feel the pain of the other, as a becoming of what one is not.
-'In this way empathy sustains the very difference that it may seek to overcome' Ahmed writes (2004: 30).
-Empathy has been identified as a central motivating emotion for those who volunteer in migrant solidarity activism, evolving through volunteering relationships (Doidge and Sandri, 2019).
-As such, empathy for Doidge and Sandri is 'not just about emotionally connecting with someone else, but resolving one's own feelings aroused by the situation' (2019: 473).
+In common with feminist scholars (Ahmed, 2004; Pedwell, 2014), I approach empathy as a thoroughly social affect, giving the impression of closeness while serving to differentiate and distance.
+For Ahmed, empathy often appears as the desire to feel the pain of the other as a becoming of what one is not.
+'In this way empathy sustains the very difference that it may seek to overcome' Ahmed writes (2014: 30).
+Empathy has been identified as a central motivating affect for those who volunteer in migrant solidarity activism, evolving through volunteering relationships (Diodge and Sandri, 2019).
+As such, empathy for Diodge and Sandri is 'not just about emotionally connecting with someone else, but resolving one's own feelings aroused by the situation' (2019: 473).

-In this emphasis on the relational life of empathy are resonances with William Dilthey (1977 [1924]) and Max Weber's (1947) elaborations of the concept/method of Verstehen.
-Rather than an intuitive capacity 'to feel others' experiences as states in ourselves' (Harrington, 2001: 311), Verstehende approaches give attention to the grasping of the particular historical, cultural and linguistic contexts of an other's experience.
+In this emphasis on the relational life of empathy are resonances with William Dilthey (1924/1977) and Max Weber's (1947) elaborations of the concept/method of verstehen.
+Rather than a intuitive capacity 'to feel others experiences as states in ourselves' (Harrington 2001: 311), verstehende approaches give attention to the grasping of the particular historical, cultural and linguistic contexts of an other's experience.
 As I will show, empathic understanding of the historical and cultural circumstances of a refugee are not inherently hospitable.
-Empathy can close down hospitality when the social contract of hosting is tangibly intruded upon by - or comes to work in alliance with - the ever-present threat of deportation.
+Empathy can close down hospitality when the social contract of hosting is tangibly intruded upon-coming to work in alliance with-the ever-present threat of deportation.
 At other times, empathy for trauma, pain and injury in the midst of distance and difference can go unrecognised as hospitality because it gives time and space to the strange and unforeseen.
+Hence, volunteer hospitality is always overdetermined by immigration regimes.

-In approaching voluntary hosting as prising open micro-locales of hospitality within a broader climate of hostility, I understand hosting as producing ambivalent and wayward socialities of care.
+In approaching voluntary hosting as prising open micro-locales of hospitality within a broader climate of hostility, I understand hosting as producing ambivalent, wayward and contingent socialities of care.
 This version of volunteering stands in contrast to former British Conservative Prime Minister David Cameron's entrepreneurial and laissez-faire 'Big Society', envisioned as making minimal demands upon and disruption to the state.
 Refugee volunteering can carry the same conservative proclivities.
-Which is to say, refugee civil society groups can take on roles that are complementary to, or are in collaboration with the state (Mayblin and James, 2019), extending precarity and re-enacting the punitive conditionality that circumscribes refugee belonging and regimes of 'deportability' (De Genova, 2010).
+Which is to say, refugee civil society groups can take on roles that are complimentary to, or are in collaboration with the state (Mayblin and James, 2019), extending precarity and reenacting the punitive conditionality that circumscribes refugee belonging and regimes of 'deportability' (De Genova, 2010).
 Refugee organisations also make demands on the state, illuminating unjust policies, structures and hidden histories.
 By putting into practice hospitable modes of living with others, I show how volunteers can reassemble more affirming discourses, spaces and everyday interactions in the register of what Squire and Darling (2013) call a 'minor politics'.
-However, because organised hospitality develops in response to immigration regimes, such innovations bear the ambivalence of Fassin's (2012) 'humanitarian government', carrying the potential to buoy up as much as regulate human existence.
+However, because organised hospitality develops in response to immigration regimes, such innovations bear the ambivalence of Fassin's (2012) 'humanitarian government', carrying the potential to buoy-up as much as regulate human existence.

-Before I examine how hospitality can be practised in environments of political hostility to migrants and refugees, let me first contextualise British immigration policies and describe the methods used to elicit the hosts' narratives.
+Before I examine how hospitality can be practiced in a political context hostile to migrants and refugees, let me first contextualise British immigration policies and describe the methods used to elicit the hosts' narratives.

-Britain's hostile environment
+Britain's Hostile Environment